DannyDorito/ARMA-3-Startup-and-Restart-Script/README.md

 Created by: **Jstrow** and **DannyDorito** originally for [CSG Exile](https://www.csgcommunity.com)

 ## Features:
-* Server startup - parameters, mods, optional arguments for potential performance increase
+* Server startup - parameters, mods, server mods, optional arguments for potential performance increase
 * Crash/Restart monitor - this uses the Windows Task Manager and not local address pinging
 * The last start date and time of the server
 * Support for 64bit servers